Schlump/Spatialworld/Docker/Geoserver/README.md

 ## A docker recipe for Geoserver 2.11.2 built with GDAL 2.2.1 running on Jetty 9.4.6
 ### Based openjdk:8-jdk-alpine

+Image size of 449MB

 ### Install
-git clone git://github.com/schlump/Docker/Geoserver
+Download Dockerfile

+cd into download directory

-docker build -t schlump/Geoserver .
+docker build -t Geoserver .

 ### Run